Common Signs and Symptoms of Interstitial Cystitis

 Women may find that their symptoms are worse during their periods.

-UTI), can also cause these symptoms.
+These potential symptoms of interstitial cystitis are not sure signs of the condition.
+Other common health problems, such as a urinary tract infection (UTI), can also cause these symptoms.
 Anyone with possible interstitial cystitis symptoms should see a doctor so that the problem can be diagnosed and treated.